MediaComem/comem-webdev/subjects/heroku/README.md

 <!-- slide-front-matter class: center, middle -->

-Deploy an express web app on Heroku
+Deploy an Express web app on Heroku

-### Create an express app
+### Create an Express app

 Install **express-generator** if you haven't already: